vishnugopal/expensive/README.md

 ## Aims

-- Simple to use
+- Simple to use (i.e. ideally one command execution)
-- Generates usable information
+- Generate usable information immediately without further parsing
-- Automatic classification of expenses when possible
+- Automatic classification of expenses when possible, ask when not & learn

 ## Current Status